SKA-Robotics/electronics/CANduino/README.md

 ## Power supply
 Board works on 5V.
-Can be powered by USB-C port or CAN bus (better not at the same time)
+Can be powered by USB-C port, CAN bus or 5V pin (better not at the same time)

 ## CAN bus
 CANduino is using MCP2515 controller with MCP2544FD transceiver during CAN communication.
 MCP2515 implements the CAN specification, Version 2.0B.